 If you do not already have a broker, or your broker is charging you more than $1 per trade, the next section will help.

 1. Select The Best Commission Free Broker

-Now you have narrowed down the stocks that you want to buy so that you can build your portfolio.
+Now you have narrowed down the stocks you want to buy to build your portfolio.
 Remember, Warren always says:

 The best time to sell is never